xvxx/hatter/README.md

 > that have had a prior exposure to _Hatter_: as potential programmers
 > they are mentally mutilated beyond hope of regeneration.
 >
-> -– Edsger W. Dijkstra, allegedly
+> -– Edsger W. Dijkstra (allegedly)

-Hatter is an HTML templating language that can be used server side to produce static HTML.
-Its syntax is a cheap knock-off of [Imba](https://imba.io), without any of the fancy JavaScript parts.
+Hatter is a small, whitespace sensitive scripting language with HTML templating built in.
+Its HTML features and syntax are a cheap knock off of [Imba], except Hatter produces raw, static HTML - no JavaScript in sight.

+Hatter can be used to generate static web sites or to render server side content in an old fashioned web application.

 It's like a less powerful, 90s-era PHP.
 But we're talking PHP/FI, none of that Easy-Bake Oven PHP3 stuff that you could use to build actual